 …

-Here, it’s important to understand the difference between URI Query Parameter, as it’s often misunderstood and it’s equally important from interview and MCD point of view.
+Here, it’s important to understand the difference between URI and Query parameter, as it’s often misunderstood and it’s equally important from interview and MCD certification point of view.
+Let us explore URI and Query parameters in detail.

+URI parameter
-URI arameterUniform resource identifier URIresponsible for identifying a resource uniquely.xample:

-Get songs based on song Id: /song/{songId} (see Figure 2.11)
+Uniform resource identifier (URI), as the name suggests, is responsible for identifying a resource uniquely.
+For example, we can use it to search songs based on the song id: /song/{songId}

+/songs: